 Core recyclable materials can all go into the same bin

-From 2026, residents will be able to collect all the accepted dry recyclable materials in the same bin, while food waste will go in another.
+From 2026, residents will be able to collect glass, metals and plastics in the same bin, paper and cardboard in another, while food waste will also have its own receptacle.
 This will reduce the number of recycling collections needed and create straightforward recycling instructions.

 Bi-weekly general waste collections